 Shows a complete transcription of previous trips.

-Helps to calculate the cost of the voyage.
+Helps calculate the cost of the trip.

 Driver’s review and rating